Risk-Averse Best Arm Set Identification with Fixed Budget and Fixed Confidence: Experiments

 In the fixed-confidence setting, we compare RAMGapE with the following three representative algorithms.
 Round-Robin uniformly samples each arm and serves as a fundamental baseline.
 Dominated Elimination Round-Robin (DE Round-Robin) (also used as a baseline in~\cite{kone2024fixedbudget}) improves upon this by eliminating empirically dominated arms based on observed values.
 Risk-Averse LUCB (RA-LUCB) extends the classical LUCB algorithm \cite{kalyanakrishnan2012pac} to risk-sensitive settings, where it selects and pulls two arms—denoted $m_t$ and $p_t$—in each round (see also pseudo-codes in Appendix \ref{comparison_methods}).
 In contrast, RAMGapE differs from RA-LUCB in that it pulls only the less frequently sampled of the two arms $m_t$ and $p_t$.
 This leads to improved sample efficiency while maintaining identification accuracy, and this selection rule forms the main distinction between the two algorithms. \baselineskip \textbf{Experiment 1 (Comparison of Stopping Time):}\\

 We compare the number of rounds required by each method to meet the stopping condition in 50 problem instances.
-The reward for each arm follows a Beta distribution, with means in $[0.4,0.6]$ and variances in $[0,0.2]$, and the number of arms is set to $K=10$ (see Table~\ref{table_50_pattarns}).
-The algorithmic parameters are fixed at $(\delta, \epsilon, \rho) = (0.05, 0.1, 0.01)$. \baselineskip \textbf{Experiment 2 (Comparison of Confidence Intervals at Stopping Time):}\
+The reward for each arm follows a Beta distribution, with means in $[0.4,0.6]$ and variances in $[0.01,0.2]$, and the number of arms is set to $K=10$ (see Table~\ref{table_50_pattarns}).
+The algorithmic parameters are fixed at $(\delta, \epsilon, \rho) = (0.05, 0.1, 0.01)$.
+Please see also the similar experiment with $\epsilon=0.05$ in Fig.\ref{fig:complexity_analysis_fig} (Appendix~\ref{sec:epsilon_change}). \baselineskip \textbf{Experiment 2 (Comparison of Confidence Intervals at Stopping Time):}\

 Using the same set of problem instances as in Experiment 1, we compare the width of confidence intervals at the stopping point for each algorithm.
 The tolerance parameter is set to $\epsilon=0$, enabling us to assess how conservative or aggressive each method is in its stopping criterion.
 We consider two settings: \textbf{Experiment 2.1} corresponds to instances where the number of Pareto-optimal arms is small (about arms set, see Table~\ref{table_50_pattarns}, pattern 10), while \textbf{Experiment 2.2} targets instances where the number of Pareto-optimal arms is large (about arms set, see Table~\ref{table_50_pattarns}, pattern 46).
 This allows us to evaluate the behavior of the algorithms under different levels of Pareto set complexity.